Prefab ADU Financing in 2026: The 7 Paths and the Factory-Deposit Trap

 - Usually no. Confirm first that a lender can finance the unit type, the all-in scope, and the manufacturer's payment schedule.
 Paying a non-refundable deposit before lender review is one of the most common and costly prefab financing mistakes.

-The full roadmap in one place: permits, costs, a prefab deposit-timing checklist, and every document your lender will ask for — free, in your inbox.
+The full roadmap in one place: permits, costs, a prefab deposit-timing checklist, and every document your lender will ask for.

-Download the free ADU Starter Kit →Related reading on The Dwelling Index
+Get the Starter Kit →Related reading on The Dwelling Index

-- Compare all ADU financing options — the full 8-path overview for any ADU type.
+- Compare all ADU financing options — the full overview for any ADU type.

 - How much does a prefab ADU cost? — unit vs. turnkey totals, national ranges, and named provider data.

-- How to finance an ADU with no equity — future-value and low-equity paths in depth.
+- How to finance an ADU with no equity — finished-value and low-equity paths in depth.

 - Using a home equity loan or HELOC for an ADU — when second-position debt is the right call.